 While we may have accepted dietary supplementation as a necessary part of our wellness routine, that doesn't mean we've grown to enjoy it.
 Frankly, pill-popping of any sort is an unpleasant practice most of us would like to avoid, so when you consider the sheer volume of pills many of us take regularly, it's no wonder that many have sought alternatives.

 Of these pill substitutes, liquid vitamins lead the pack as a superior form of supplementation.
 It's no question that a liquid multivitamin goes down smoothly when compared to a bulky pill or tablet, but are liquid vitamins truly the best method for taking your multi?

-If you're ready to put away the pills but still aren't entirely sure if liquid multivitamins are the way to go, read on as we dive in to the pros and cons of fluid supplements.
+If you're ready to put away the pills but still aren't entirely sure if liquid multivitamins are the way to go, read on as we dive in to the pros and cons of liquid supplements.
 Is it all love for liquids or a complete loss?
 And beyond pills and liquids, is there another option?
 We're about to find out!

-For the Love of Liquid: Pro's Of Liquid Vitamins
+The Pro's Of Liquid Vitamins

 Better Bioavailability & Absorption

 When we break down the benefits of a liquid vitamin, a biological bonus is that there isn't any break down involved.
 With a pill vitamin, your body first has to break apart the capsule or tablet to get to the micronutrients housed inside.
 In most cases, this extra step not only decreases the efficiency of vitamin absorption but it also limits the nutritional bioavailability, which is not ideal for supplementation intended to boost our health.